Antelope (1807 ship)

+Career

-Antelope was launched at Nantes in 1805 under another name.
-She was taken in prize c.1807 and appears in Lloyd's Register in 1807 with Le Pelley, master, Lehou & Co., owner, and trade London–Madeira.
+Antelope first appeared in Lloyd's Register in 1807 with Le Pelley, master, Lehou & Co., owner, and trade London–Madeira.

 Captain John Le Pelley acquired a letter of marque on 28 August 1807.
 The size of Antelope's crew and the scale of her armament suggests that the intent was to employ her as a privateer.
+She sailed on a privateering cruise on 1 September 1807.

+Antelope and Le Pelley received a pass on 23 November 1807, for departure from the Thames for Madeira and the southern whale fishery.

 On 29 December 1807 Antelope, Le Pelley, master, sailed from Gravesend, bound for Port Jackson.
 In September 1808 she was reported to have been at Rio de Janeiro, having come from Falmouth.

 A list of vessels that entered and left Port Jackson between 1800 and 1817 does not list Antelope.

 Instead, Le Pelley apparently sailed to the Pacific via Cape Horn.
 On 12 October 1808 Antelope and the whaler Pandour, Thomas Anderson, master, captured the Spanish ship Nueva Castor, Ramón Goycochea, master.
 Nueva Castor had left Valparaiso the day before.
 Goycochea did not resist, and showed his British captors documents attesting to the signing of an armistice between Spain and Britain.
 Anderson and LePelley ignored the documents and proceeded to loot Nueva Castor of her cargo.
 They also threw overboard those of her guns they could not transfer to their vessels.
 The British then allowed Goycochea and Nueva Castor to sail on to Callao.

 On 17 February 1809 Antelope, Le Pelley, master, was off Rio de Janeiro, having come around Cape Horn.
 She had sustained damage in several engagements with Spanish warships.
 She arrived at Guernsey in May from Rio de Janeiro.
+In a letter, Le Pelley reported that he had arrived Rio de Janeiro with not a mast nor yard fit to use and sails totally worn out.

 On 29 March 1810 Antelope, Le Pelley, master, was off Dover, having come from Rio de Janeiro and the River Plate.
 She arrived in Guernsey from London in May, having made that transit in 38 hours.

 Le Pelley acquired a second letter of marque on 4 September 1810 that gave her a crew of only 18 men, rather than the 50 of the prior letter.

+Antelope received several protections: 3 September 1810 to Newfoundland, Straits & Brazil, 3 July 1811 to Madeira, 28 August 1811 to Newfoundland, and 5 September 1812 to Rio de Janeiro.

 Lloyd's Register for 1811 still gave her master's name as J. La Pelley, and her owner as LeHou & Co.
 Her trade was now London–Guernsey.
 The Register of Shipping for 1812 gave her master as J. LePelly, her owner as Lirou & Co., and her trade as Plymouth–Newfoundland.

-Antelope sailed from London to Bengal in 1811 with dispatches for the British East India Company (EIC) and remained in India.
+Antelope sailed from London to Bengal in 1811 with dispatches for the British East India Company (EIC).
+Sources report that she remained in India, but this appears to be incorrect.